sidneycadot/connect4/README.md

 of the 7x6 board, in particular it documents the the database storage format, and how to to obtain a premade version of the database.

-The "cients" subdirectory contains a command-line interface program that allows play against the perfect-play database, with the ability to show the consequence of each move.
+The "clients" subdirectory contains a command-line interface program that allows play against the perfect-play database, with the ability to show the consequence of each move.